philipturner/molecular-renderer/README.md

 A high-performance 3D video codec for recording and replaying molecular simulations.
 This scales well into the thousand-atom range, becoming resource-intensive at the million-atom range.

+### MMForcefield

+TODO

+### Hardware Description Language

+A prototypical domain-specific language for specifying nanomechanical parts.
+Accompanied by a catalogue of parts for building larger systems.

 ## Requirements

 Dependencies: